Last Updated on April 13, 2021 by Fiona Maclean

 Charming to wander through, for me taking one of the guided tours (there are both audio tours and ones led by guides) is a must to discover the history of the villages in a little more detail.

-The inscription, from the entrance to the church reads “Good people who pass by here pray god for the departed” and is written in the native language of the region (occitan), which our guide told us was still spoken by her own family at home.
+The inscription, from the entrance to the church, reads “Good people who pass by here pray to god for the departed” and is written in the native language of the region (Occitan), which our guide told us was still spoken by her own family at home.
 And many of the houses in La Couvertoirade had the Cardabelle on the door.

 Exploring the story of the Knights Templar and Knights Hospitallers is just one of the many things to do in Causses and Cevennes – a unique and relatively unknown part of France.
 Read more on my other posts – And, I have more to reveal over the next few weeks.